Do Go On - 126 - Virginia Hall: The Limping Lady

 What are we talking about?

-Are we talking about they walk to there over like weeks and months?
+Are we talking about they walked her there over like weeks and months?

-Yeah, I also don't really understand grain grain at all.
+I also don't really understand Grang green at all.

 Green green.

-I remember here we met a gang grain as a kid and thinking why that sounds cool.
+I remember hearing about gang green as a kid and thinking, like, that sounds cool.

 No, Maddie, it's not a green gang.

-and there was an American doctor there who was treating her,
+So, yeah, they've got into hospital, and there was an American doctor there who,

 Medicine's fairly basic.